basaksts/JSON-Manager/README.md

 # JSON Manager Script

-A simple yet powerful Python tool designed to batch-add data to or update existing data in JSON files within a directory.
+A Python tool designed to batch-add data to or update existing data in JSON files within a directory.
 It's particularly useful for managing multi-language translation files or JSON configuration files with a similar structure.

 ## Features